 - 1 cup buttermilk

-- 3 tablespoon whole milk ricotta cheese (see note for substitute)
+- 3 tablespoon whole milk ricotta cheese (see notes)

 - Cut butter into small pieces.
 Freeze for 15 minutes.